-Whether you’re pregnant and considering making an adoption plan, you’re an adoptee looking for information on your birth family, you’re looking for information about how to adopt a child, or your family includes an adopted child, we have expertise to assist you.
-The CSSMV counseling program is always available to adult and child adoptees and their families.
+Whether you’re an adoptee looking for information on your birth family, you’re looking for information about how to adopt a child, or your family includes an adopted child, we have expertise to assist you.
+The CSSMV professional counseling program is available to adult and child adoptees and their families, and also offers special expertise in the area of attachment disorders.

 Our counseling team has expertise working with adoptive families as they go through the adoptive family life cycle.
 To learn more about these stages and how CSSMV can help address some of the unique challenges faced by adoptive families, please CLICK HERE.

 Some adopted children have difficulty developing an attachment to their adoptive families.
 In extreme cases, they may be diagnosed with Reactive Attachment Disorder, or RAD.
-Catholic Social Services’ specialized SAFE Counseling program can help.
+Catholic Social Services’ Safe Counseling program can help.
 CLICK HERE for more information.

 CSSMV maintains records for all finalized adoptions that used our adoption placement services.